circlefin/malachite/specs/english/README.md

 short, at round `(h, r)`.
 --->

+### Proposals

+Messages `⟨PROPOSAL, h, r, v, vr⟩` are generically called proposals.
+They are produced at the `propose` round step and are inputs for all round steps.
+General assumptions regarding proposal messages:

+- Proposal messages are produced, signed and broadcast by a validator, referred the message's *sender*.
+- The sender of a proposal message of round `(h, r)` must be the proposer of round `(h, r)`.
+The proposer of a round is deterministically computed from the round identifier `(h, r)` and the validator set of height `h`.
+- Proposal messages are the only messages carrying a (full) proposed value `v`.
+  Knowing the proposed value `v` of a round `(h, r)` is a requirement for voting for `v` and for deciding `v` in round `(h, r)`.
+- Correct validators only broadcast a proposal message in a round if they are the proposer of that round.
+  A correct proposer broadcasts a single proposal message, carrying a single value `v`, per round.
+- Byzantine validators may broadcast proposal messages in rounds where they are not the round's proposer.
+  - Correct validators can easily identify this attack and ignore such invalid proposal messages.
+- A Byzantine validator that is the proposer of a round may broadcast multiple proposal messages, carrying distinct proposed values, in that round.
+  This behaviour constitutes an equivocation attack.
+  - A correct validator could in thesis only consider the first proposal message received for a round, say it proposes `v`.
+    The problem of this approach is that `2f + 1` validators might accept, or even decide, a different value `v' != v`.
+    By ignoring the equivocating proposal for `v'`, the validator will not be able to vote for or decide `v'`, which in Tendermint consensus algorithm may compromise liveness.
+  - Storing multiple proposal messages for the same round is, by itself, an attack vector.
+Validators must thus restrict the number of proposal messages stored in rounds where multiple proposals are produced.

 ### Counting votes

 Messages `⟨PREVOTE, h, r, *⟩` and `⟨PRECOMMIT, h, r, *⟩` are generically called votes.